 British Airways & Virgin Atlantic each provide two flights a week to Grenada from Gatwick Airport.
 They are ‘direct’ but one way of your flight you may have a brief stop on another idand to board additional passengers or have the plane cleaned.

 Jet Blue now offers a daily flight non-stop from New York to Grenada and often have fantastic deals!

 Carriacou, Union, Bequia, Canouan:

 SVG is ideal for visiting our sister island Carriacou.
 SVG offers aily flights to Carriacou and Union Islands, with additonal flights depending on demand – to Bequia and Canouan flysvgair.com

 You can also travel between Grenada and Carriacou via the Osprey Ferry.
 It’s a fantastic option and gives you a chance to view the islands from the sea, very evocative!

-Unfortunately, we feel that are no longer able to recommend LIAT and Caribbean Airlines to our guests.
+Unfortunately, we feel that are no longer able to recommend Caribbean Airlines to our guests.
 These are our personal opinions and observations, each traveller should search for reviews and make their own opinions.

 Caribbean Airlines also has changed their ‘direct’ flights from Toronto to include and overnight or insanely early morning connection in Trinidad.
 We recently flew this route (Air Canada was still not flying to Grenada due to the Covid slow down) and a 5 hour layover at dawn was not fun.
 You are not permitted to leave the secure area, services are extremely limited with only one place to buy food or drink, a bar offering cups of pre-cut fruit or sandwiches.